bminer/node-blade/README.md

 "Blade's blood is the key" :P Sorry...
 I had to...

+### Version 2.0 Beta is out!

+Version 2.0 features the ability to include files within functions, blocks, and chunks.
+It's not quite ready for primetime yet, but you can feel free to install and test it.

+`sudo npm -g install blade@beta`

 ### Migrating to Blade 1.3 or higher

 The latest version of Blade makes several changes to the Meteor smart package.
 You may need